 Dashboards and Reporting Keep Things Moving Smoothly

 Since our software is cloud-based, every time there’s a status update it’s reflected across the entire tool.
-That helps you keep things moving smoothly.
 We have dashboard and reporting tools that provide more data and make managing logistics simple.
 For example, you can get a high-level view of your costs, variance, tasks and more.
 The data is crunched automatically and displayed in easy-to-read graphs and charts.

 Logistics management has many things to track and resources to schedule.
 As projects go, it’s one of the more complicated.
 ProjectManager.com is a project management software that gives you the tools to manage logistics more efficiently through automation and real-time monitoring.
 Kanban boards for visual workflows, online Gantt charts for scheduling and a real-time dashboard to report on progress as it happens.
 See how it can remove bottlenecks from your supply chain by taking this free 30-day trial today.